Alavanyo NPP supporters embark on health walk

 “This is an achievement that has never happened so for Alavanyo, we have to come in terms of benefit from Mr Amewu and the only thing we can do to appreciate it is to vote for him.”

-Mr Frank Dotse, one of the defected members from the NDC, said it was time to move from party colours to endorse development-oriented candidates and urged the electorate to vote for John Peter Amewu.
+Mr Frank Dotse, one of the defected members from the NDC, said it was time to move from party colours to endorse development-oriented candidates and urged the electorate to vote for Mr John-Peter Amewu.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.